ROTStudios/TimeProfiler/README.md

 Instanciating all those objects can add a lot of overhead in your program, so we the want it to profiller at all run.
 To control it we can use macros.

-You are more than welcomed to write your own macros, but at the end of the ROTProfiller.h file you can find some macros for your use.
-Just copy to the beggining of your main.cpp file.
-Start with <code>ROTPROFILLERSTART(x)</code> passing a string for the filepath of the JSON file.
+Start the Logger with <code>ROTPROFILLERSTART(x)</code> passing a string for the filepath of the JSON file.
 End with the end of the scope or when <code>ROTPROFILLEREND</code> is called.
-You can use <code>ROTPROFILLERFUNCION</code> at the beggining of a function and it will use a funcion name as the identification parameter, for specific scopes use <code>ROTPROFILERNAMED(x)</code> passing a string with a identification.
+You can use <code>ROTPROFILLERFUNCION</code> at the beggining of a function and it will use a funcion name as the identificatioan parameter, for specific scopes use <code>ROTPROFILERNAMED(x)</code> passing a string with a identification.
 They will end at the end of the scope.

-To activate the Profiler, write  <code>#define ROTPROFILLERTOOL</code> in the first line of your main file (before the preprocessor statments).
+To activate the Profiler, write  <code>#define ROTPROFILLERTOOL</code> before including the ROTProfiller.h.
 To deactivate, just remove and all the macros will resolve to nothing at compile time.

 ## --------- KNOWN ISSUES ---------